austin0150/TravelGates/README.md

 * Added hardness and harvest information to the QuickGate block
 * Added more time in between messages being sent to player for stepping on a block that does not have access to it's destination.
 #### (Misc)
 * Increased hardness value of Gate blocks to slow down harvest speed.
 * Updated Mod documentation
+* Removed lots of debugging messages

 ## Gates
 There are currently two types of gates in the mod: The "Gate" and the "Quick Gate".